Royal Society Wolfson Laboratory Refurbishment Grant

-This scheme aims to improve the existing physical infrastructure in UK universities to promote high quality scientific research.
+This scheme aimed to improve the existing physical infrastructure in UK universities to promote high quality scientific research.

-Funding for each round supports a particular subject area.
-The present focus is on "Infectious Disease", which can be interpreted widely to include:
+Funding for each round supported a particular subject area.
+The most recent focus was on "Infectious Disease", which can be interpreted widely to include:

 - infections of humans and animals, including cellular and molecular biology, microbial physiology, biodiversity, animal models and structural biology relating to these diseases